jenglund/rlship-tools/README.md

    - Ensure data validation happens at both the model and database levels

 ## Current Status
 All tests are now passing!
 This represents a significant milestone for the stability of the project.

+We have successfully completed Phase 1 of our test coverage plan, with all core repository layer components now having at least 80% test coverage.
+This includes test coverage for activity repository methods, list repository methods, sync functionality, and database connection code.

-We can now focus on improving test coverage and implementing new features with proper testing from the start.
+We can now proceed to Phase 2 of our test coverage plan, focusing on the handler and service layers.

 ## Future Work

 The primary focus now is on improving test coverage and implementing remaining critical features.
 Our priorities are:

 1. **Test Coverage Improvements**:
-   - Current overall test coverage: 58.4% (up from 54.6%)
+   - Current overall test coverage: 65.6% (up from 58.4%)
-   - Current backend repository coverage: 57.3% (up from 52.6%)
+   - Current backend repository coverage: 65.6% (up from 57.3%)
    - Priority areas with remaining low/no coverage:
      - Activity repository methods:
        - ✅ Delete (84.6% coverage)